 Dear Heavenly Father, I pray for my friend who feels uncertain right now.
 Maybe she feels betrayed by lustful habits carried out in the dark that she never knew about, or perhaps she’s still reeling from a confession of harmful behaviors.
 Whatever the case may be, I pray that you comfort your daughter.
 That you let her know and help her believe that this isn’t about her, her appearance or her value.
 Help her to be a good helpmate to him even through this struggle that is so hard for us women to fully understand.
 Help her to be on his team and to, above all else, not give up on their marriage.
 Show her their greatest hope is still found in you.
 You aren’t defeated by lust and neither should they be.
 Strengthen my sister to be bold and brave as she walks alongside her husband through this battle.
 In Jesus’ name, Amen.

-**I write more about this topic in my new book titled “Compared to Who?”
+**I write more about this topic in my book “Compared to Who?”
 If you’ve ever wondered if you are “enough” for your husband, I hope you’ll read it!
 (Affiliate link)